 Day 5 Valdez

 Drive or fly back to Chitina.
-From there, continue another 120 miles south to the beautiful port town of Valdez, also known as “Little Switzerland” for its dramatic mountain backdrop.
-Leave yourself plenty of time to sightsee along the last 30 miles of the highway into Valdez, which include unobstructed views of snow-capped mountains, spectacular roadside waterfalls, and great views of Worthington Glacier.
+From there, continue back to the Richardson Highway and head south to the beautiful port town of Valdez, also known as “Little Switzerland” for its dramatic mountain backdrop.
+Leave yourself plenty of time to sightsee along the last 30 miles of the highway into Valdez, which include unobstructed views of snow-capped mountains, spectacular roadside waterfalls, and great views of Worthington Glacier, which is easily accessible from the highway.
 Once you reach Valdez, check into your lodgings and then visit the Valdez Museum and Historical Archive, where you can learn about the outsized historical events that have affected this tiny coastal town, starting in the days of the Klondike Gold Rush.

 Day 6 Valdez

 Indulge in a full-day Valdez adventure.
 Some of the most popular choices include a sightseeing cruise to the massive Columbia Glacier, which routinely drops house-sized chunks of ice into the sea; an adventurous sea kayaking outing, which might include sightings of the abundant wildlife of Prince William Sound; or day hiking one of the lush trails near town.
 Enjoy one of Valdez’s excellent restaurants before turning in for the night.

 Wrap up your Alaskan adventure by driving back to Fairbanks, or take in more spectacular roadside scenery by continuing on to Anchorage along the Glenn Highway.
 Both cities are about a six-hour drive from Valdez, and both have busy airports that make it easy to get started on your journey home.